igorwaw/advent22/day10-15/README.md

 either too little or too much accessible points.

 So instead I thought: what's the size of the brute force solution?
 There's no exponential growth here, even on the large map it's only thousands of iterations, not billions.
 Plus, I don't need to store the map.
-I used sets to store rock positions only (fast and easy checking if the position is in the set).
+I used sets to store rock and sand positions only
+(fast and easy checking if the position is in the set).

+It worked OK for part 1.
+Part 2 only required adding a layer of rock and a new stop condition,